rufio-tf2/hightower-practice/README.md

    exec scripts/hightower-practice/load
    ```

+   Note that this doesn't make any changes, it just enables the stage aliases (`htez` and `htog`).
+Loading a stage makes changes.

 ### listenserver.cfg

 If you already have a `listenserver.cfg` file you'll need to copy the contents of mine and paste it into yours.

 ## Use

-Load hightower by entering `ht` into the console.
+Load Hightower by entering `ht` into the console.
 Be patient while it loads:

 ```go
 ht